leorickli/wordpress-aws/01 - Building a Three-Tier AWS Network VPC.md

 ![Screenshot 2023-05-25 at 16 44 43](https://github.com/leorickli/wordpress-aws/assets/106999054/109b3b7c-a39d-45ac-9d57-0c04bfba0ae0)

 Finally, we will create our last four private subnets, two for the application and two for the database.
 We just have to repeat the steps when we created the public subnets, but following the diagram above.
 The difference between a public and private subnet is that you attach a public route table to the public subnet.
-A route table is public when you add "0.0.0.0/0" to the destination to your Internet Gateway, allowing traffic to all of the internet, without restrictions.
+A route table is public when you add "0.0.0.0/0" to the destination to your Internet Gateway, allowing traffic to all the internet, without restrictions.
 The other four private subnets will be implicitly associated with the main route table, the one that is created when you create the VPC, but we will create a private route table for those private subnets in the next section.